 Advanced Microwave Technologies’ projects over the years have been spread across a wide variety of industries and disciplines.
 Early projects were funded mainly by the Australian mineral industry and included high temperature smelting of metals from their ores using microwaves, microwave extraction of oil from shale, microwave processing and drying of coal.
 Our early experience in microwave processing of chemicals has included the microwave distillation of oils from shale, the microwave assisted cyanide extraction of gold from mine tailings using a modular microwave heated “pipe-warmer” concept, microwave extraction of essential oils from plant materials, microwave sterilisation of wastes, and the use of microwave generated plasmas for destruction of chlorine containing wastes, dioxins, accelerated organic reactions (zinc and polymer compounds) and many other applications.
 Advanced Microwave Technologies have since been involved in many innovative projects across a wide range of industries within Australia and around the world.

-See the Projects page for a list of projects or contact us using our contact form on the right.
+See the Projects page for a list of projects or contact us via email or phone.